 This discussion and analysis is intended to serve as an introduction to CSAFE's basic financial statements.
-In 2016, CSAFE adopted GASB 79 which establishes the accounting and financial reporting for certain external investment pools and pool participants.
+In 2016, CSAFE adopted GASB 79, which establishes the accounting and financial reporting for certain external investment pools and pool participants.
 Specifically, it establishes criteria for an external investment pool to qualify for making the election to measure and report all of its investments at amortized cost.
 GASB 79 also incorporates certain disclosure requirements of GASB 72, Fair Value Measurements and Application.
 The financial statements presented within this Annual Report have been prepared in conformity with the reporting framework prescribed by GASB for local government investment pools.
-There was no impact on the net position of the Trust's portfolio as a result of adopting GASB 79.